ptrutnau/Dis18-Gruppe6/README.md

 ### `Analyse_Daten.ipynb`
 Jupyter notebook for analyzing `mak_metadata_with_orcid.json`.
 Example use cases:
+- Checks amoumt of authors and publications
 - Check how many entries have ORCID
 - Detect duplicates or inconsistencies
-- Visualize temporal distribution or completeness

 ---